-Our Study looks at a pivotal moment in the story of Redemption.
+Our Study looks at a critically important moment in the story of Redemption.
 There is probably no event which has so much by way of providing a warning and an example for our Christian life.

-This story is so important that a lot of misleading information has developed around it so that the events in it looks almost like a fairytale.
-In addition, some of the pivotal characters such as the visiting Magi have been maligned or their behaviour and primary intention distorted, while others have had their characters somewhat twisted out of shape so that we cannot really say what was happening and make some judgment as to depravity of human behaviour.
+This story is so important that a lot of misleading information has developed around it so that the events in it look almost like a fairytale.
+In addition, some of the important characters such as the visiting Magi have been maligned or their behaviour and primary intention distorted.
+Others have had their characters somewhat twisted out of shape so that we cannot really say what was happening and make some judgment as to how bad and disappointing human behaviour can be.

-In fact, we should look at this Study as a Study in repentance as God dealt with people who should have known better and those who have made a choice of staying in sin following the dictates of the flesh.
+In fact, we should look at this Study as a Study in repentance.
+God dealt with people who should have known better and those who have made a choice of staying in sin following what their fleshly desires told them to do.
 This Gospel shows a contrast between Gentiles and Jewish secular and religious leaders.
 It shows that Jewish leaders rejected Jesus and oppressed Him while in some measure Gentiles accepted Him

-The study will also look at the historical significance of Egypt which had become a land of security for the Joseph of Genesis 50, and which now becomes the land of security for another Joseph centuries later.
+The Study will also look at the historical significance of Egypt.
+That country had become a land of security for the Joseph of Genesis 50, and it now becomes the land of security for another Joseph, namely Jesus, centuries later.
 In fact, prophetic Scripture seems to indicate that Egypt will have a special role to play in the time of the End and will receive a special blessing from God.

 In Exodus 1-2 we had seen an imperial ruler named Pharaoh attempt to eliminate the children of the Israelites and tried to destroy them, while now another imperial ruler, a servant of Satan, feared a Child according to Matthew to 2:16 and decides to kill those that he would get his hand on because he feared the people of God.

-History repeats itself and the atrocities that had been committed in Egypt before the Exodus now happens a millennium later reminding us that the most vulnerable among us are children and most effected as awful and powerful leaders are evil and irresponsible.
-It is clear that the most vulnerable at-risk people are children, and we will see Matthew linking this idea in

-Jeremiah 31:15 with the pain of what would come in Bethlehem when a despotic megalomaniac wanted political and spiritual relief.
+History repeats itself and the atrocities that had been committed in Egypt before the Exodus now happens a millennium later.
+This reminds us that the most vulnerable among us are children and most effected as awful and powerful leaders are evil and irresponsible.
+It is clear that the most vulnerable at-risk people are children, and we will see Matthew linking this idea in Jeremiah 31:15 with the pain of what would come in Bethlehem when a despotic megalomaniac wanted political and spiritual relief.
 We see the cry of a mother often repeated reflecting the pain brought at the hands of the imperial rulers whose demands connect with demonic activity.
 This integration of the evil in rulers and demonic activity brings the destruction of vulnerable children and is being repeated over and over again even in our society.

-As we look at this Study let us remember that we should be alert to discern things that will happen.
+Let us remember that we should be alert to discern things that will happen.
 We should look at circumstances happening around us which should cause us to pause and reconsider and avoid some difficulty.
 Sometimes it is not a direct dream or vision but it's most often a still, small voice which clearly intends to guide us in one direction over another, a guidance which will prove useful and helpful.
 So, let us be careful and listen and think carefully.